 Now, if there’s another one there and you see there’s a minor explosion, but there’s no karmic residue.
 If the same thing happens, somebody, again, does this, my first reaction is, “The world is full of absolute…” Then, perhaps, somebody has done some subjective training, they may think, “Yes, it is full of them, full of those people and I’m one of them.”
 Well, then, there might no resultant in the form of fury, desire for revenge or despair.
 Then, it would stop.

-The same way if actions that are performed, they are successful or they’re not successful but the excitement of success or the despair or rage of not success, they produce karmic effects, but if they can be done without those feelings, then those actions are not binding and don’t reduce the karmic effects.
+The same way if actions that are performed, they are successful or they’re not successful but the excitement of success or the despair or rage of not success, they produce karmic effects, but if they can be done without those feelings, then those actions are not binding and don’t produce the karmic effects.

 So, the teacher tells us that although the main events, some main events of our life are determined, our reactions to those events are not determined.
 One of the doctrines is that although a life can be predominantly of sattwa, predominantly of tamas, darkness, or predominantly of passion struggle, there are moments in each life, when perhaps for a very short time, each of these elements are pure because in the infinity of past incarnation, sometime I’ve done some very good action or very bad action, so these things will be pure.